egarpor/sphunif/README.md

 ### *On a projection-based class of uniformity tests on the hypersphere*

-The data application in García-Portugués, Navarro-Esteban and Cuesta-Albertos (2023) regarding the testing of uniformity of craters in Rhea can be reproduced through the script [data-application-ecdf.R](https://github.com/egarpor/sphunif/blob/master/applications/data-application-ecdf.R).
+The data application in García-Portugués, Navarro-Esteban, and Cuesta-Albertos (2023) regarding the testing of uniformity of locations for craters in Rhea can be reproduced through the script [data-application-ecdf.R](https://github.com/egarpor/sphunif/blob/master/applications/data-application-ecdf.R).
 The code snippet below is a simplified version.